actionhero/www.actionherojs.com/tutorials/production-notes.md

 ### Topology

-Run a cluster via `start cluster`.
-This will guarantee that you can reboot your application with 0 downtime and deploy new versions without interruption.

-- You can run 1 Actionhero instance per core (assuming the server is dedicated to Actionhero), and that is the default behavior of `start cluster`.
-- You don't need a tool like PM2 to manage Actionhero cluster process, but you can use it if you like.
-- You can use an init script to `start cluster` at boot, or use a tool like [monit](https://mmonit.com/monit/) to do it for you.

-Never run tasks on the same Actionhero instances you run your servers on; never run your servers on the same Actionhero instances you run your tasks on.
+- Never run tasks on the same Actionhero instances you run your servers on; never run your servers on the same Actionhero instances you run your tasks on.

 - Yes, under most situations running servers + tasks on the same instance will work OK, but the load profiles (and often the types of packages required) vary in each deployment.
 Actions are designed to respond quickly and offload hard computations to tasks.
 Tasks are designed to work slower computations.
 - Do any CPU-intensive work in a task.
 If a client needs to see the result of a CPU-intensive operation, poll for it (or use web-sockets)